arrdem/shelving/README.md

 databases. [datascript](https://github.com/tonsky/datascript) and
 [pldb](https://github.com/clojure/core.logic/wiki/Features) pop to mind, among others.
-These tools optimize for database-like query access over in-memory structures and don't provide concrete serialization stories. [simpledb](https://github.com/ibdknox/simpledb) provided a trivial persistence model but had no features for data validation or building multiple storage layers.
+These tools optimize for database-like query access over in-memory structures and don't provide concrete serialization stories.

+For small applications or applications which want to distribute data as resources, traditional databases which require a central available server are a poor fit.

-Shelving is a tool set for implementing quick-and-dirty yet more general storage layers for structured using [clojure.spec(.alpha)](https://github.com/clojure/spec.alpha) for data validation.
+Shelving is a tool set for trying to implement quick-and-dirty storage layers for your existing [spec](https://github.com/clojure/spec.alpha)'d data while retaining some of the query niceties that make ORMs and real databases compelling.

 ### Caveats